ELTHAM IN THE SHIRE OF NILLUMBIK

 EXPLORE ELTHAM AND SURROUNDS

 Despite its growing population, Eltham still has a village type community.
 It is easily accessible for those wishing to work in Melbourne and still enjoy the fresh air and the healthy lifestyle that Eltham offers.
 Eltham is renowned for its mudbrick buildings which include the Eltham Community Centre and the award-winning Eltham Library – a ‘must-see’ for visitors.
 You can’t miss the Library, it is in the Eltham Town Park right by the historic trestle bridge that carries trains on the metropolitan line from Eltham to the City.

 Eltham is home to the Diamond Valley Model Railway with over 2 km of track in Eltham Lower Park.
-Its variety of locomotives including electric, diesel and steam are a delight for young and old.
+The variety of locomotives including electric, diesel and steam are a delight for young and old.
 On Sundays the ‘young’ can also enjoy a led pony ride in the park.
 Bicycle tracks follow the Yarra River through parklands all the way into the City (the weary return by train).
 In summer the visitor can join a ‘possum prowl’ organised by the rangers in Westerfolds Park.
 Edendale Farm is a popular attraction for families with year round activities.

 Sporting venues in town include the Leisure Centre with gym, squash and swimming facilities, a bowls club and tennis club.
 The nearest public golf course is at Yarrambat, roughly 20 minutes away.

 Apart from the local churches, wedding venues include Montsalvat, Ballara Receptions, Inglewood Chapel and many of the wineries in the Nillumbik area, Yarra Glen or Healesville.